 Explain how the applicant's work together (or propose to work together if they have not done so previously), and identify other major collaborations important for the research.
 State clearly the particular contribution that each of the applicants will make towards the programme and the particular contribution that any collaborators intend to make.
 Describe the existing research support (e.g. funding from other sources) available to the research team, which is relevant to this proposal.
 Clearly delineate the proposed programme from other related research, funded from another source.

 There should be a named person with appropriate skills and experience who is responsible for leading the PPI element within the project.
 This role should be an adequately costed and resourced research team member who is able to manage the PPI plans and related activities.
-For examples of the activities a PPI lead might undertake can be found guidance on the definition and role of the designated PPI lead in a research team.
+More information and examples of the activities a PPI lead might undertake can be found in the guidance on the NIHR website.

 If submitting with a joint lead applicant, justify why more than one person is needed to lead the proposal and why they are qualified to do so.